iguntur/dotfiles/readme.md

 **Done**

-☕ Restart your terminal or system.
+:coffee: Restart your terminal or system.

 ### Uninstall